apache/spark/docs/sql-data-sources-json.md

   </tr>
   <tr>
     <td><code>enableDateTimeParsingFallback</code></td>
-    <td>Enabled if the time parser policy is legacy or no custom date or timestamp pattern was provided</td>
+    <td>Enabled if the time parser policy has legacy settings or if no custom date or timestamp pattern was provided.</td>
-    <td>Allows to fall back to the backward compatible (Spark 1.x and 2.0) behavior of parsing dates and timestamps if values do not match the set patterns.</td>
+    <td>Allows falling back to the backward compatible (Spark 1.x and 2.0) behavior of parsing dates and timestamps if values do not match the set patterns.</td>
     <td>read</td>
   </tr>
   <tr>